inspec/inspec-aws/docs/resources/aws_batch_job_queue.md

 Use the `aws_batch_job_queue` InSpec audit resource to test the properties of a single AWS Batch job queue.

+The `AWS::Batch::JobQueue` resource specifies the parameters for an AWS Batch job queue definition.

 ## Syntax

 Ensure that a job queue name exists.